wadevenz/FEB24-T1A1-Workbook/T1_workbook.md

 #### Software Architect

     A software architect is responsible for understanding client needs and providing a creative solution.
-A software architect utilises research and planning to identify current and future problems and how to construct a successful product.
+A software architect utilises research and planning to identify current and future problems and how to design and construct a successful product.
 (Motiso, 2023)

 #### Software Developer

-    A software developer is a veratile role utilising a number of different skills.
-From design, implementing code through programming languges and testing and debugging, software developers are responsible for creating the deliverable at the source.
+    A software developer is a versatile role utilising a number of different skills.
+From design, implementing code through programming languages and testing/ debugging, software developers are responsible for creating the deliverable at the source.
 (Sartore, 2024)

 #### DevOps engineer